Easy Gluten Free Granola Recipe (Better Than Store-Bought)

 Natural Sweetener

-While this easy gluten-free granola recipe specifically uses honey, you can substitute an equal amount of real maple syrup to make vegan granola.
+While I like to make my granola with honey, you can substitute an equal amount of real maple syrup to make vegan granola.
 Another plant-based option is agave.
 However, agave is one and a half times sweeter than sugar, so either use a little less than the recommended 2 tablespoons (about 1-½ tablespoons) or expect your granola to be a little sweeter.

 Why You Should Make Your Own Granola